Psychiatric disorders of childbirth: Complaining reactions

 Another reaction to a severe experience of childbirth is pathological complaining (paranoia querulans in the International Classification of Diseases).
 These mothers complain bitterly about perceived mismanagement.
 The complaints, directed at midwives or other staff members, vary from lack of pain relief, unnecessary epidural anesthesia, poor condition of the baby, humiliation or 'dehumanization', excessive use of technology, student examinations, or lack of explanation and sympathy.
 Occasionally the content is truly absurd – one mother's intense resentment was her husband suggesting the wrong name for the infant.
-In response to these 'outrages', mothers may harangue the midwives repeatedly or write critical letters, and are preoccupied with fantasies of revenge – 'beating the midwives to pulp', 'smashing the doctor's head in', 'burning the hospital down'.
+In response to these 'outrages', mothers may harangue the midwives repeatedly or write critical letters and are preoccupied with fantasies of revenge – 'beating the midwives to pulp', 'smashing the doctor's head in', 'burning the hospital down'.
 Angry rumination may continue for weeks, months or more than a year.
 The frequency is similar to post-traumatic stress disorder, and there is an association between the two complications.
-The effect on child care is like that of severe depression, but the emotional state (furious anger, not sadness and despair) and treatment strategy are different.
-Psychotherapy is directed at distracting the mother from her grievances, and reinforcing productive child-centered activity; a diary is a useful focus – the therapist listens with sympathy to her complaints, then turns to the written record, expressing pleasure and interest in the mother's achievements in spite of them.
+The effect on childcare is like that of severe depression, but the emotional state (furious anger, not sadness and despair) and treatment strategy are different.
+Psychotherapy is directed at distracting the mother from her grievances and reinforcing productive child-centered activity; a diary is a useful focus – the therapist listens with sympathy to her complaints, then turns to the written record, expressing pleasure and interest in the mother's achievements in spite of them.